-Additionally, almost no one actually needs more of the nutrients added to Vitaminwater.
+Additionally, few people are deficient in the nutrients added to Vitaminwater.

-This article lists 5 reasons why Vitaminwater is actually bad for your health.
+Here are 5 reasons why Vitaminwater may be bad for your health.

-There are many varieties, each with an attractive name like "focus," "endurance," "refresh," "defence" and "essential."
+There are many varieties, each with an attractive name like "focus," "endurance," "refresh" and "essential."

-One 20 oz (591 ml) bottle of Vitaminwater contains about 120 calories and 32 grams of sugar, just about 50% less than a regular Coke.
+One 20-ounce (591-ml) bottle of Vitaminwater contains about 120 calories and 32 grams of sugar — about 50% less than a regular Coke.

-If we look more closely, we can see that a bottle of Vitaminwater (in the US) may contain about the same amount of fructose as a bottle of regular Coke.
+A closer look reveals that a bottle of Vitaminwater in the US may harbor the same amount of fructose as a bottle of regular Coke.

 That is because the majority of the sugar in US Vitaminwater is in the form of pure fructose, while fructose comprises only half of the sugar content of Coke.

-Bottom line: One bottle of Vitaminwater contains 120 calories and 32 grams of sugar.
-In countries where it is sweetened with Crystalline fructose (like the US), it contains just as much fructose as a sugary drink like Coke.
+Summary One bottle of Vitaminwater packs 120 calories and 32 grams of sugar.
+In the US, where it is sweetened with crystalline fructose, it contains just as much fructose as a regular Coke.

-When it comes to weight gain/loss, what you drink is just as important as what you eat.
+When it comes to weight gain or weight loss, what you drink is just as important as what you eat.

-When you drink liquid sugar calories, your body does not compensate by making you eat less of other foods instead.
+When you consume calories from liquid sugar, your body does not compensate by making you eat less of other foods.

-Consumption of sugar-sweetened beverages is among the world's strongest risk factors for obesity, some studies showing up to a 60% increased risk of obesity in children, for each daily serving (6, 7).
+Consumption of sugar-sweetened beverages is among the world's strongest risk factors for obesity, with some studies showing up to a 60% increased risk of obesity in children for each daily serving (6, 7).

 There is no reason why Vitaminwater should be any different.
 It is just another sugary beverage.

-Bottom line: Your body does not compensate for liquid sugar calories, making you eat more calories overall.
+Summary Because your body does not compensate for liquid sugar calories, you often consume more calories overall.
 Sugar-sweetened beverages like Vitaminwater are strongly linked to weight gain and obesity.

-As mentioned above, one bottle of Vitaminwater contains 32 grams of added sugar.
-That is 50–100% of the recommended upper limit.
+As one bottle of Vitaminwater supplies 32 grams of added sugar, that’s 50–100% of your recommended upper limit.

-This applies mainly to fructose, which can only be metabolized by the liver in significant amounts.
+This applies mainly to fructose, which can only be metabolized in significant amounts by your liver.

-It should be noted that this does not apply to the fructose we get from fruit.
-Fruit contains water and fiber, and has a low energy density, so it is very hard to eat too much of it.
+Keep in mind that this does not apply to small amounts of fructose you get from fruit.
+Due to its water and fiber content, fruit has a low energy density — making it difficult to obtain too much fructose from food.

-Some types also contain smaller amounts of vitamins A and E, and the minerals potassium, magnesium, manganese, zinc and chromium.
+Some types also boast smaller amounts of vitamins A and E, as well as the minerals potassium, magnesium, manganese, zinc and chromium.

-Consuming excess amounts of these vitamins does not provide any sort of health benefit.
-They are not stored, but are simply washed out of the body via urine.
+Consuming excess amounts of these vitamins does not provide any health benefits.
+Your body does not store them but simply excretes them via urine.

-That being said, there are subgroups of people who may be lacking in some of these vitamins and minerals (especially B12 and folate).
+That said, certain subgroups of people may be lacking in some of these vitamins and minerals — especially B12 and folate.

-However, it makes absolutely no sense to drink a harmful sugary beverage to get these nutrients.
+However, it’s counterproductive to drink unhealthy, sugary beverages to get these nutrients.

 When it comes to nutrition, more is not always better.

-Vitamins, minerals and antioxidants are absolutely crucial as part of a healthy, real food-based diet.
+Vitamins, minerals and antioxidants are absolutely crucial as part of a healthy diet.

-Although Vitaminwater does not provide excessive amounts of these vitamins on its own, it does contain considerable amounts (25–50% of the recommended daily intake).
+Although Vitaminwater does not have excessive amounts of these vitamins on its own, it does provide considerable amounts — 25–50% of the RDI for each vitamin.

-When you add 25–50% of the recommended daily intake on top of what you're already getting from food, then it is possible that all of this will add up to reach excessive amounts.
+When you add 25–50% of the RDI on top of what you're already getting from food, you could reach excessive amounts.

-So not only are the micronutrients in Vitaminwater not beneficial, they may even be downright harmful if they are increasing your intake to harmful levels.
+Not only are the micronutrients in Vitaminwater unnecessary for most people, but they may also be dangerous if they’re bumping your intake to harmful levels.

-Bottom line: Some Vitaminwater varieties contain vitamins A and E, which may have harmful effects when consumed in unnaturally large amounts.
+Summary Some Vitaminwater varieties contain vitamins A and E, which may cause harm consumed in unnaturally large amounts.

-The problem is that many people do actually fall for marketing claims.
+The problem is that many people do fall for marketing claims.

-Most people don't read ingredient labels, and don't realize how unethical and ruthless the junk food companies can be.
+Most people don't read ingredient labels and don't realize how unethical and ruthless junk-food conglomerates can be.

-At best, it is just a slightly "less bad" version of Coke.
+At best, it is a slightly less bad version of Coke.